 Gavin mentioned how he had a card from their family on display in his living room.

 Gavin explained how becoming a carer was a great move for him, not only for his lifestyle, but he felt happier with his work/ life balance.
 We hope this blog gives an interesting and informative insight into a day in the life of a carer at Cera.
-If you’re thinking about a career in social care, check out our blog What Makes a Good Care Assistant.
+If you’re thinking about a career in social care, find out What Makes a God Care Assistant.